prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. _deposit:
 .. http:POST:: /deposit

-  Deposit the given coin and ask the mint to transfer the given :ref:`amount` to the merchants bank account.
+  Deposit the given coin and ask the exchange to transfer the given :ref:`amount` to the merchants bank account.
 This API is used by the merchant to redeem the digital coins.
 The request should contain a JSON object with the following fields: